Document

 Increase in Standard Deduction

-Budget 2024 has increased the standard deduction available under the head Salary for the taxpayers opting for new tax regime to Rs.
+Budget 2024 has increased the standard deduction available under the head Salary for the taxpayers opting for the new tax regime to Rs.
 75,000 from FY 24-25.

 1. Employer Contribution to NPS u/s 80CCD(2)